zoho/zohocrm-php-sdk-4.0/README.md

         - Handled Token Persistence

-        - Updated UserSignature from Mandatory to Optional.
+        - Updated UserSignature from Mandatory to Optional(Moved to OAuthToken Class).

         - user_mail key in DBStore and FileStore is updated to user_name.